sweirich/pi-forall/notes.md

-% Designing Dependently-Typed Programming Languages
-% Stephanie Weirich
-% OPLSS, June 2014

-# A Simple Core language with Type in Type
+## A Simple Core language with Type in Type

-## Let's consider a simple lambda calculus
+Let's consider a simple lambda calculus.
 What should it contain?

      a,A ::= x       - variables
          \x. a       - lambda expressions (anonymous functions)